OneSilverBullet/silvergamer.github.io/_posts/2023-9-21-Datalink-layer.md

 **Application**

-In the frame-mapped mode, GFP can be used to carry variable length payloads, such as Ethernet frames, PPP/IP packets, or any HDLC-framed PDU.
+In the **frame-mapped mode**, **GFP can be used to carry variable length payloads**, such as Ethernet frames, PPP/IP packets, or any HDLC-framed PDU.

-In the transparent-mapped mode, GFP carries synchronous information streams with low delay in fixed length frames.
+In the **transparent-mapped mode**, **GFP carries synchronous information streams with low delay in fixed length frames**.

 ## 4. Point-To-Point Protocol